 Good starting points

 If this is overwhelming: I get it!
 I only compiled this list after having spent over a month–every day–reading up and watching videos on how to use supercomputers.
+Here are some other places you could get good information from:

-I also think it’s helpful to simply talk to someone who’s used supercomputers before.
-That way you can: 1) have a general idea of what you need to do, tailored to your workflow; and 2) have it pointed out to you what you don’t know about supercomputers.
-I found it really helpful to chat with colleagues who have worked with supercomputers.
-Alternatively, drop me a line and I will do my best to help!
+I think it’s really helpful to talk to someone who’s used supercomputers before.
+That way you can: 1) have a general idea of what you need to do, tailored to your workflow; and 2) get an idea of what topic you need to read up on next.